Lyapunov exponents and rigidity in random billiards and standard maps: Introduction

-Despite extensive study, it remains an open problem whether billiards in strictly convex tables with smooth boundary can exhibit positive metric entropy with respect to the Lebesgue measure.
-All known examples of billiards with this property involve tables that are either not strictly convex or not smooth; see, for instance, \cite{Bunimovich:79,Wojtkowski:86,Donnay:91,Markarian:94,Gutkin:99}.
-It is worth mentioning that, while generic convex billiards have positive topological entropy \cite{BessaDelMagnoLopesDiasGaivaoTorres24, Cheng2004400,ZHANG2017793}, this fact alone does not yield examples with positive metric entropy with respect to the Lebesgue measure.
+Despite extensive study, it remains an open problem whether billiards in strictly convex tables with smooth boundary can exhibit positive metric entropy with respect to $m$.
+All known examples of billiards with this property involve tables that are nor strictly convex nor smooth; see, for instance, \cite{Bunimovich:79,Wojtkowski:86,Donnay:91,Markarian:94,Gutkin:99}.
+Although generic convex billiards have positive topological entropy \cite{BessaDelMagnoLopesDiasGaivaoTorres24,Cheng2004400,ZHANG2017793}, this does not by itself provide examples with positive metric entropy with respect to $m$.

+The following theorem establishes a sharp rigidity dichotomy for random additive perturbations of convex billiards, distinguishing geodesic disks from all other convex tables.
+Here $T$ denotes the billiard map on $\Tt^2$, the maps

-Our first main result characterizes precisely when Lyapunov exponents vanish for random billiards, where $f$ denotes the billiard map on $\Tt^2$, $f_x$ its additive perturbations, and $\{\mathsf T^n\}$ the associated random dynamical system.
-Additive perturbations $f_x$ of the billiard map $f$ admit a clear geometric interpretation.
-Given $x=(\bar s,\bar r)$ and an initial collision $(s_0,r_0)$, one first computes the next collision $(s_1,r_1)=f(s_0,r_0)$, and then translates the collision point by $x$ in the phase space, shifting the arc-length coordinate by $\bar s$ modulo $L$ and the $r$-coordinate by $\bar r$ modulo $2$.
+are its additive perturbations, and $F_\omega^n$ denotes the corresponding random composition.
+Additive perturbations of the billiard map admit a natural geometric interpretation.
+Given $x=(\bar s,\bar r)\in\Tt^2$ and an initial collision $(s_0,r_0)$, one first computes the next collision $(s_1,r_1)=T(s_0,r_0)$ and then translates it by $x$ in phase space, shifting the arc-length coordinate by $\bar s$ and the $r$-coordinate by $\bar r$.

 \begin{theorem} Let $D$ be a convex billiard table on a surface $S$ of constant curvature.
-Let $(X_n)_{n\ge0}$ be an i.i.d.\ sequence of $\mathbb T^2$-valued random variables with a distribution that is absolutely continuous with respect to the Lebesgue measure on $\Tt^2$ and has support containing a neighbourhood of the origin.
-Then the Lyapunov exponents of the associated random dynamical system $\{\mathsf T^n\}$ vanish almost everywhere if and only if $D$ is a geodesic disk. \end{theorem}
+Assume that the common distribution $\nu$ of the random variables $(\omega_n)_{n\geq0}$ is absolutely continuous with respect to $m$.
+Then the Lyapunov exponents of the random compositions $F_\omega^n$ are non-zero almost everywhere if $D$ is not a geodesic disk, and vanish almost everywhere otherwise. \end{theorem}